-- Organization of Islamic Cooperation (OIC) which was established in 1969 to strengthen solidarity and cooperation among its membership, and now includes 57 Islamic States which span four continents (29 percent of the GA).
+- Organization of the Islamic Conference (OIC) which was established in 1969 to strengthen solidarity and cooperation among its membership, and now includes 57 Islamic States which span four continents (29 percent of the GA).
 It describes itself as 'the collective voice of the Muslim world ...espousing all causes close to the hearts of over 1.5 billion Muslims.'
 Its Charter contains a pledge in 'support of the struggle of the people of Palestine, to help them regain their rights and liberate their land' and as a result, OIC members are strong critics of Israel.
-The United Arab Emirates is the Chair during the 67th session. - Non-Aligned Movement (NAM) was founded in 1961 to ensure 'the national independence, sovereignty, territorial integrity and security of non-aligned countries' in their 'struggle against imperialism, colonialism, neo-colonialism, racism, Zionism, and all forms of foreign aggression, occupation, domination, interference or hegemony as well as against great power and bloc politics.'
+Morocco is coordinating the OIC this session. - Non-Aligned Movement (NAM) was founded in 1961 to ensure 'the national independence, sovereignty, territorial integrity and security of non-aligned countries' in their 'struggle against imperialism, colonialism, neo-colonialism, racism, Zionism, and all forms of foreign aggression, occupation, domination, interference or hegemony as well as against great power and bloc politics.'
 Very much a product of the Cold War, its members sought to distance themselves from the US and the Soviet Union.
-In reality, most NAM members were sympathetic, if not aligned, with the Soviet Union.
-With the end of the Cold War, NAM (particularly Cuba, Iran, North Korea, Sudan, Venezuela, and Egypt) has rallied its members around opposition to US foreign policy.
+In reality, most NAM members were sympathetic, if not aligned, with the Soviet Union.1 With the end of the Cold War, NAM (particularly Cuba, Iran, North Korea, Sudan, Venezuela, and Egypt) has rallied its members around opposition to US foreign policy.
 Its current membership stands at about 118 States (61 percent of the GA).
-Iran will coordinate the NAM this session.
+Egypt will coordinate the NAM this session. - Group of 77 (G-77) was established in 1964 by 77 developing countries.
+Its aim is to coordinate, articulate, and promote the economic interests of developing countries by leveraging their 'joint negotiating capacity on all major international economic issues within the United Nations system.'
+Its current membership stands at 130 States (67 percent of the GA).
+Like the OIC, the G-77 offers resolutions and decisions in the GA, its committees, and various U.N. bodies and specialised agencies.
+Yemen is coordinating the G77 this session.